 (NNAS Bronze Level Award)

-Gaining this award does not qualify participants to teach or lead, but does provide recognition of the level of skill at which the participant can navigate.
+Gaining this award does not qualify participants to teach or lead, but it recognises the skill level the participant can navigate.

 Assumes: No previous knowledge

 Cost: Course and Assessment £130.00 per person, payable 2 days before the course starts.
 The course will not be confirmed until paid for.
 (If you prefer a private course for yourself or with a group of friends, let me know when booking.)

 (NNAS is a charity and will request an admin fee of £7.50.
 This covers the cost of the certificate.)

 Course Cancellation If you (the participant) cancel the course, a cancellation fee of £70.00 pp will be deducted from the payment.